seaflop/assistive-reader/README.md

 #### Run the Script

-Run the script from the `capstone` directory.
+Run the script from the `capstone` directory, and provide the path to the image you'd like to test on.

 ```
 python ./src/main.py -i "path/to/your/image/here.jpg"